geg-tech/cheapsuit/README.md

 # *CHEAP SUITS*
-A custom Hacker Card in the profile and style of a Bycicle Playing Card.
+A custom Hacker Card in the profile and style of a Bicycle Playing Card.